freeacetone/i2pchat/README.md

 ## Features

- * The communication goes «directly over i2p» from client to client, no server is required.[1]
-Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/nonlin-lin-chaos-order-etc-etal/i2pchat/issues/40 . —hypn.
+ * The communication goes «directly over i2p» from client to client, no server is required.

 ## How to run it